floxdc/cache-flow/README.md

     .AddCacheFlowMessagePackSerialization(messagePackOptions, StandardResolver.Instance);
 ```

-Keep in mind `MessagePack` requires to specify a structured map of serialized data.
+Note: `MessagePack` requires a structured map of serialized data

 ### Telemetry

-The package supports standard .Net activity-based telemetry.
-Register a source from a namespace `FloxDc.CacheFlow.Telemetry.ActivitySourceHelper` to enable it.
+The package supports .Net activity-based telemetry.
+Register a source from the `FloxDc.CacheFlow.Telemetry.ActivitySourceHelper` namespace to enable it.
 Here's an example of `OpenTelemetry` configuration with the source:

 ```csharp
 using var tracerProvider = Sdk.CreateTracerProviderBuilder()